 The OSPI School Safety Center provides resources to districts and schools to help in the development of high-quality emergency operations and safety plans.
 Feeling safe is fundamental for a positive learning environment.

-National PTA’s Safety Resources include links to a variety of articles on topics such as bullying prevention, injury prevention, digital safety, safe routes to school, teen driver safety and violence prevention.
+National PTA’s Safety Resources include links to a variety of articles on topics such as injury prevention/sports safety, digital safety, teen driver safety, and violence prevention.